For some odd reason, Freemasonry is always associated with suspicious-looking older men with an aura of arrogance, money, and power.

-So back to the question of whether Freemasonry can make you rich, again; it’s a no.
+So back to the question of whether Freemasonry can make you rich – again, it’s a no.

 Why Are Freemasons Portrayed as Being Rich And Powerful?

-The only way I can see Freemasonry making you money is through leveraging the connections and brotherhood you will form inside the lodge with the brethren there.
+The only way I can see Freemasonry making you money is through leveraging the connections and brotherhood you form inside the lodge with the brethren there.

-Freemasonry will not make you rich and if you want to join simply because you want the powerful connections and contacts you will get by being a member, I will suggest that you reconsider as, quite frankly, there are better options for you out there for networking for business purposes.
+Freemasonry will not make you rich.
+If you want to join simply because you want the powerful connections and contacts you will get by being a member, I will suggest that you reconsider because there are better options for you out there for business.

 Freemasonry has many benefits but making you rich is not one of them.